 An Electronic Point of Sale (EPoS) system is a modern checkout system that records sales, processes payments, and manages stock using hardware and software.
 Unlike traditional POS systems that only handle transactions, an EPoS system offers real-time sales tracking, advanced reporting, and integration with other business tools like accounting and eCommerce platforms.

-EPoS vs. Traditional POS
+EPoS vs Traditional POS Comparison

 How Does an EPoS System Work?